nilesr/tpm/README.txt

 The CLI process accesses most things through interprocess communication using FIFO pipes and lockfiles.
 For example, if you run tpm install libexample, it would open the pipe and request information on libexample.
 This returns the information to the cli process, which can find in that data the list of dependencies.
 It continues recursing until it has a list of all packages that must be installed, then prompts the user (overridable with a command line option, and the user is not prompted if there are no uninstalled dependencies).
 The CLI process then tells the daemon to begin downloading some files.
 The daemon tells the client when each file is done, and the client installs them.

-Each package file is a 7z archive with two folders, this is an example
+Each package file is a gztar archive with two folders, this is an example

-libexample-0.1-x86_64.7z
+libexample-0.1-x86_64.tpkg
 	data
 		usr
 			lib